 The competition has two phases:

-Phase I: Participating teams will be given a “buggy” SoC design which they need to analyze to identify as many security vulnerabilities as possible.
+Phase I: This is a warm-up phase where participating teams are given a “buggy” SoC design which they need to analyze to identify as many security vulnerabilities as possible.
 We will provide specification details and the desired security properties and threat model.
 Freedom to choose tools and techniques is intended to minimize the barrier of entry for teams.
-Finalists will be selected from both team categories.
+Finalists will be selected from both team categories to participate in Phase II.

-Phase II: The finalist teams from Phase I will be provided an SoC design with a new set of more bugs where they will compete in a live capture-the-flag competition co-located with USENIX Security.
-They will need to apply their techniques (and any tools developed) to detect as many vulnerabilities on this new design in a limited time-frame.
+Phase II: This is a live capture-the-flag competition co-located with USENIX Security 2020 where all registered participants from Phase I as well as any other teams that choose to register anytime until Phase II can participate in.
+The same SoC design but with a new set of bugs are provided to the competing teams and they will need to apply their techniques (and any tools developed) to detect as many vulnerabilities, but in a limited time-frame (~48 hours).
 Bug submissions from the teams will be evaluated live and winners from both categories will be selected.

 Who can participate?